Ladvien/ladvien.github.io/_posts/2020-09-01-lego-deep-learning-classifier-cnn.md

 Lastly, `val_save_step_num` controls how many training epochs should pass before the validator tests whether your model is performing well on the test set.
 The way we have teh code setup, if the validator says the model is performing better than any of the previous tests within this training session, then it will save the model automatically.

 ### Classifier Code: Data Preparation
+The `make_dir` allows making a directory, if it doesn't already exist.
+We then use it to create our model save directory.

 ```python
 def make_dir(dir_path):